 Since 2016, Dr. Goldenziel has participated in High-Level Meetings related to the UN Global Compact for Migration and its implementation, including speaking alongside world leaders before 164 UN Member-States at the Intergovernmental Conference to adopt the Global Compact in Marrakech, speaking at the 2018 Inter-Parliamentary Union/UN Annual Inter-Parliamentary Hearings, and submitting draft language for the New York Declaration for Refugees and Migrants and the Global Compact for Migration.
 She spoke as the primary representative from academia at the 2022 UN International Migration Review Forum.

 Dr. Goldenziel holds a Ph.D. and an A.M. in Government from Harvard University, a J.D. from the New York University School of Law, and an A.B. from Princeton University.
-For six wonderful years, she was a Professor of Security Studies at Marine Corps University-Command and Staff College (Oorah!), where she taught international and law, security studies, and the law of war to mid-career military officers studying for a Master’s in Military Studies.
+For six wonderful years, she was a Professor at Marine Corps University-Command and Staff College (Oorah!), where she taught international and law, security studies, and the law of war to mid-career military officers in a Master’s program.
 Previously, she was a Climenko Fellow and Lecturer on Law at Harvard Law School, a Visiting Assistant Professor of Law at the Boston University School of Law, a Lecturer on Government and Social Studies at Harvard College, and a Research Fellow at the Harvard Kennedy School’s Belfer Center for Science and International Affairs.
-Dr. Goldenziel has clerked for Judge Thomas Buergenthal (Ret., International Court of Justice) and Prof. William W. Park on three ICSID investor-state international arbitration tribunals.
+Dr. Goldenziel clerked for Judge Thomas Buergenthal (Ret., International Court of Justice) and Prof. William W. Park on three ICSID investor-state international arbitration tribunals.

 Dr. Goldenziel was a Visiting Scholar at iCourts at the University of Copenhagen in 2022 and Scholar-in-Residence at the International Arbitration practice of WilmerHale in London in 2021.
-She is a member of the panel of neutrals for the International Institute for Conflict Prevention and Resolution, and an Associate Member of the Chartered Institute of Arbitrators.
-She is Co-Chair of the American Society of International Law‘s Southeast Interest Group and Vice-Chair of its Human Rights Interest Group.
+She is a member of the panel of neutrals for the International Institute for Conflict Prevention and Resolution, and a Member of the Chartered Institute of Arbitrators.
+She is a member of the Executive Council of the American Society of International Law.
 She is a recipient of the 100x Coaching Grant for Positive Intelligence coaching training.
 She lives in metro Washington, DC.